 That means the policy would pay $1 million on one incident, or $2 million on all claims while it’s active.
 The policyholder would need to pay $500 before getting money back on a claim.
 Large companies will need more coverage, as their claims could end up costing more.

 Yes – and it could be required.
-Independent contractors face the same risks as small businesses.
+Independent contractors and sole proprietors face the same risks as small businesses.
 You may need this policy to:

-Even if a contract does not require it, it’s still recommended that independent contractors carry this policy.
+Even if a contract does not require it, it’s still recommended that independent contractors and sole proprietors carry this policy.

 A general liability policy includes protection against advertising injuries, or damage caused by a business’s advertising.
 That includes:

-For example, a general liability policy would help pay for a lawsuit over a social media post that damaged a competitor.
+For example, a general liability policy would help a web designer pay for a lawsuit over a social media post that damaged a competitor.
 It would also provide coverage if a customer sued because you used a photo of that person without permission.

 Applicants typically get proof of coverage within 24 to 48 hours.
 Use our online insurance application.
 To speed up the process, make sure you have basic information on hand, including: